PhilipYip1988/python-tutorials/008_collections_module/readme.md

 ## namedtuple

 A ```tuple``` can be conceptualised as an immutable archive of records.
 Each record only has a numeric index associated with the value and doesn't have a field name to describe what the value is.
-For example in the following tuple it is hard to distinguish what field is what:
+Foar example in the following tuple it is hard to distinguish what field is what:

 ```
 (4, 3, 2023)